Find Affordable College Courses

 Tallahassee, FL

-Out of the 42 schools in the Southeast Region that were part of this year’s ranking, Florida State University landed the # 2 spot on the list.
-Florida State is a very large public school located in the midsize city of Tallahassee.
+A rank of #2 on this year’s list means Florida State University is a great place for physics students working on their doctor’s degree.
+Florida State is a very large public school located in the city of Tallahassee.

 About 28% of the students majoring in physics at the school are women while 72% are male.